ERMETE-Lab/ROSE-ROM4FOAM/README.md

 - **Empirical Interpolation Method** (EIM), for synthetic data only.
 - **Generalized Empirical Interpolation Method** (GEIM), for synthetic data only (polluted or not by random noise).
 The Tikhonov regularisation is used (TR-GEIM) to treat noisy measures.

 - **Parametrized-Background Data-Weak** (PBDW) formulation, for synthetic data only (polluted or not by random noise).
-The reduced space can be built either with WeakGreedy or GEIM, whereas the sensors selection is performed through GEIM itself (or SGREEDY?).
+The reduced space can be built either with WeakGreedy or GEIM, whereas the sensors selection is performed through GEIM itself or SGREEDY.
 - **Proper Orthogonal Decomposition** (POD), for synthetic data only.
 Moreover, the POD with Interpolation (POD-I) is implemented.
 - The **Vectorial Treatment for GEIM** (GEIM-VT), for synthetic data only (polluted or not by random noise), regularization is implemented through Tikhonov only.